Translate this page into:

 RESULTS

-Figure 1 showed the Agarose gel showing the positive amplification of the RB gene amplified from DNA isolated from ten patients using RB gene-specific primers.
+Figure 1 depicts the Agarose gel showing the positive amplification of the RB gene amplified from DNA isolated from ten patients using RB gene-specific primers.
 The presence of 247bp indicates a positive amplification in extracted DNA.
 Figure 2 is an Agarose gel showing the positive amplification of the p53 (tumor suppressor) gene amplified from DNA isolated from 10 patients using p53 gene-specific primers.
 The presence of 900 bp indicates a positive amplification in extracted DNA.
-Figure 3 showed the visual representation of amino acid alignment with regions of functional mutation as a result of single nucleotide polymorphism (SNP) mutation along the p53 gene regions, while Figure 4 showed a visual representation of amino acid alignment resulting in the functional mutation of RB gene region in SCC of the cervix.
+Figure 3 showed the visual representation of amino acid alignment with regions of functional mutation as a result of single nucleotide polymorphism (SNP) mutation along the p53 gene regions, while Figure 4 showed a visual representation of amino acid alignment resulting in the functional mutation of the RB gene region in SCC of the cervix.
 Figure 5 showed that SNPs in the RB gene often involve transitions (58.8%), while SNPs in the p53 gene frequently involve transversion (47.6%).
 Figure 6 showed that functional mutation in the RB and p53 gene often involved missense mutations (64.7% and 78%, respectively).

 Table 2 shows the clinical data of the subjects studied.
 Ten female subjects were recruited for this study, of which 20% belonged to the age group 20–30 years, 30% to the age group 31–40 years, and 50% belonged to the age group 41–50 years.
 The majority of the subjects were married (70%), Christians (70%), lived in urban areas (60%), had secondary education (40%), and were employed (40%).